HikariObfuscator/Hanabi/README.md

 # Credits

-- Thanks to @AloneMonkey for compiling substitute and ship it with his amazing project [MonkeyDev](https://github.com/AloneMonkey/MonkeyDev/blob/master/MFrameworks/libsubstitute.dylib)
+- Thanks to [@AloneMonkey](https://github.com/AloneMonkey) for compiling substitute and ship it with his amazing project [MonkeyDev](https://github.com/AloneMonkey/MonkeyDev/blob/master/MFrameworks/libsubstitute.dylib)
-- Thanks to @UESTC-LXY for testing and discussion because I didn't bother to do so.
+- Thanks to [@UESTC-LXY](https://github.com/UESTC-LXY) for testing and discussion because I didn't bother to do so.
+- Thanks to[@qokelate](https://github.com/qokelate) for initially discovering the broken CMake script and testing the new fix as well as suggestions to this README